DETAILED ACTION

 Colletti ‘126 does not teach a specific embodiment or compound that satisfies all limitations of claim 23 and its dependent claims with respect to variable group R100.
 Colletti ‘126 also does not teach a specific embodiment wherein s is 2, 3, or 4, or is 3 as recited in claim 26, or wherein R200 is C12-C14 alkyl, alkenyl, or alkynyl, as recited in claim 28.

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the instant application to substitute the ethyl group of compound 172 disclosed by Colletti ‘126 with a C8-C12 alkyl group.
-One of ordinary skill in the art would have been motivated to substitute the ethyl group of compound 172 disclosed by Colletti ‘126 with a C8-C12 alkyl group because Colletti ‘126 teaches that the C1-C2 alkyl group may be substituted by additional alkyl substituents, including C1-C6 alkyl groups, and thus one of ordinary skill in the art would have considered alkyl groups of this size in this position of compound 172, arriving at a compound with a C8 alkyl group that satisfies the limitations of claims 23-24, 27, and 29.
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the instant application to substitute the ethyl group of compound 172 disclosed by Colletti ‘126 with a C9-C12 alkyl group.
+One of ordinary skill in the art would have been motivated to substitute the ethyl group of compound 172 disclosed by Colletti ‘126 with a C9-C12 alkyl group because Colletti ‘126 teaches that the C1-C2 alkyl group may be substituted by additional alkyl substituents, including 2-3 C1-C6 alkyl groups, and thus one of ordinary skill in the art would have contemplated alkyl groups of this size in place of the alkyl group of compound 172, arriving at a compound with, for example, a C9-12 alkyl group that satisfies the limitations of claims 23-24, 27, and 29.

 Therefore the invention taken as a whole is prima facie obvious.

-Applicant’s arguments have been fully considered but they are not persuasive.
-Because Colletti ‘126 expressly suggests groups for R', one of ordinary skill in the art would have naturally considered the full scope of compounds with said substituents, which includes R' as R".
-Moreover, one of ordinary skill in the art would have considered the scope of C1-C6 alkyl group substituents as R".
-In addition, because these are taught by Colletti ‘126 as potential modifications to the compounds of Colletti ‘126, one of ordinary skill in the art would have had a reasonable expectation that said modifications would produce cationic lipids capable of being used to deliver nucleic acid therapeutics.
+In addition, because these modifications to the compounds of Colletti ‘126 are recognized by Colletti ‘126, one of ordinary skill in the art would have had a reasonable expectation that said modifications would produce cationic lipids capable of being used to deliver nucleic acid therapeutics.

-Claims 1-22 and 30-31 are rejected under 35 U.S.C.
-103 as being unpatentable over Colletti ‘126 in view of Manoharan ‘373.
+Claims 1-22, 30-31, and 69 are rejected under 35 U.S.C.
+103 as being unpatentable over Colletti ‘126 (Publication no. WO 2013116126 Al; cited in IDS received April 1, 2021) in view of Manoharan ‘373 (Publication no. WO 2013086373 A1; cited in previous office action).

 Claim 10 claims a compound of formula (A-I), with variable groups as defined therein.
-Claims 11 and 12 further limit the properties and identify of head group W, claims 13 and 14 require variable group s is 3-5 and 4, claims 15 and 16 require variable group t is 4-6 and 5, claims 17 and 18 require variable group q is 2-4 and 3, claims 19 and 20 require variable group u is 0-2 and 1, and claims 21-22 require variable group v is 0-2 and 1.
+Claims 11 and 12 further limit the properties and identify of head group W, claims 13 and 14 require variable s is 3-5 and 4, claims 15 and 16 require variable t is 4-6 and 5, claims 17 and 18 require variable q is 2-4 and 3, claims 19 and 20 require variable u is 0-2 and 1, and claims 21-22 require variable v is 0-2 and 1.

 Claim 30 requires the compound of claim 1, wherein the compound is in the form of a pharmaceutically acceptable salt.
 Claim 31 specifies the compound of claim 1, wherein the compound is in the form of a cationic lipid.